vincent-qc/vincent-qc/README.md

 Hi, I'm Vincent, a CS student at Carnegie Mellon University.

-This summer, I worked at **OpenAI** on the applied foundations team.
+This summer, I worked at **OpenAI** on the integrity foundations team.

 Previously, I also worked as a software engineer at **Mercor**, where I built RL envs & frontier evals.